induktio/thinker/Details.md

 2. Most notable limits in the game engine are 8 factions (one for native life), 512 bases, 2048 units, and 64 prototypes for each faction.
 These limits were fixed in the game binary at compilation time and are not feasible to change without a full open source port.
 3. Faction selection dialog in the game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.
 4. Most custom settings in "Special Scenario Rules" should be supported even when starting new random maps.
 However these rules may cause inconsistent behaviour when used from the main menu: `No native life--fungus, mind worms, Planet, etc`, `Force current difficulty level`, and `Force player to play current faction`.
-5. While `collateral_damage_value` is set to 0, the game might still display messages about collateral damage being inflicted on units on the stack, but none of them will actually take any damage.
-6. DirectDraw mode is not supported while using thinker.exe launcher.
+5. DirectDraw mode is not supported while using thinker.exe launcher.
 In this case the game may fail to start properly unless `DirectDraw=0` config option is used.
-7. In rare cases needlejets that are set to automated air defense may disappear after ending their turn outside the base.
+6. In rare cases needlejets that are set to automated air defense may disappear after ending their turn outside the base.
 This should not happen if the units are moved manually.
+7. Upgrading any units to predefined prototypes in alphax.txt is not supported due to game engine limitations.
+It is only possible to upgrade units to prototypes defined for the specific faction.

 Other patches included